How to use tensor parallel mode (Beta)

 • Data parallel mode: You can compile and run the model in data parallel mode, discussed here.
 Some applications run much faster in data parallel mode.
 See How to use data parallel mode.

-• Tensor parallel mode: You can instruct the compiler to perform tensor parallel optimization, which also result in more efficient when you start running the model.
+• Tensor parallel mode: You can instruct the compiler to perform tensor parallel optimization, which also improves efficiency when you run the model.
 Enhancements to tensor parallel compilation in release 1.18 automate and simplify compiling a model to run on multiple RDUs.
 Using tensor parallel during compilation:

-• Speeds up performance during training, fine tuning, and inference.
+• Improves performance during training, fine tuning, and inference.

 • Helps in situations where large models exceed the memory limit of a single RDU.